ChilliCream/graphql-platform/website/src/docs/hotchocolate/server/instrumentation.md

 }
 ```

-If we are not interested in the scope of a specific diagnostic event handler, we can simply return an `EmptyScope`.
+If we are not interested in the scope of a specific diagnostic event handler, we can return an `EmptyScope`.
+Returning an empty scope where we do not need to track a span will reduce the performance impact of triggering your event.

 ```csharp
 public override IDisposable ExecuteRequest(IRequestContext context)